Extension of algebroids Part I: The Construction: Examples

+where $p \in N$, $Y\in F_{\Phi(p)}$, $\eta \in \rmT_pN$, and $\mu \in E_{\Phi(p)}$; this also follows just by construction and by definition of $\Phi^!K$.
+This allows to express the unlabelled arrows of this pullback sandglass sequence as pullback maps of \eqref{eq:TotalDiag}, similar to the construction of $\Phi^!K$.
+However, since all of this is straight-forward to show, but a bit tedious, and since we will not need the pullback that explicit, we leave the explicit proof as an exercise to the reader.} \end{examples}

-\begin{examples}{Transitive algebroid acting on normal bundle}{ex:transitiveE} Of a particular interest might be a transitive algebroid $E$ acting on a normal bundle of $M$ in $N$ preserving the 0-section ($=M$), where we set $F = \rmT M$ and $K = \rho_E$; $M$ is the a leaf of the singular foliation in the normal bundle generated by the anchor of $\phi^*E$.
-As pointed out in \cite{Fischer:2024vak}, such $E$ locally admit strict covariant $K$-adjustments, implying the local existence of the mentioned sandglass sequences; the reference further assumed faithfulness of the action, however, this was done for other reasons and not needed for the local existence which just works for any action, as long as $\phi$ is a submersion. \end{examples}
+\begin{examples}{Transitive algebroid acting on normal bundle}{transitiveE} Of a particular interest might be a transitive algebroid $E$ acting on a normal bundle of $M$ in $N$ preserving the 0-section ($=M$), where we set $F = \rmT M$ and $K = \rho_E$; $M$ is the a leaf of the singular foliation in the normal bundle generated by the anchor of $\phi^*E$.
+As pointed out in \cite{Fischer:2024vak}, such $E$ locally admit strict adjustments, implying the local existence of the mentioned sandglass sequences; the reference further assumed faithfulness of the action, however, this was done for other reasons and not needed for the local existence which just works for any action, as long as $\phi$ is a submersion. \end{examples}

-From a practical point of view it is often much easier to study LABs $E$ (with $K=0$) in order to produce an adjustment for the action algebroid structure on $\phi^*E$.
-In fact, the strict LAB of $\phi^*E$ is canonically given by the pullback LAB structure coming from $E$ which highlights the duality of action algebroids and LAB structures on the same bundle as in \ref{thm:ActionAlgebroidStructure}.
-As pointed out in \cite{Fischer:2022sus, Fischer:2401.05966, Fischer:2024vak} it is rather easy to find strict multiplicative Yang-Mills $F$-connections, and by \ref{thm:ActionAlgebroidStructure} this is all one needs to search in order to construct a sandglass sequence.
-Thus, let us conclude this paper with interesting LABs $E$.
+From a practical point of view it is often much easier to study BLAs $E$ (with $K=0$) in order to produce an adjustment for the action algebroid structure on $\phi^*E$, { because there are many known examples of short exact sequences of Lie algebroids and it allows to produce adjustments on Lie algebroids which are not a BLA}.

-By Mackenzie's studies, LABs $E$ with a strict multiplicative Yang-Mills $F$-connection are precisely those sitting in a short exact sequence of Lie algebroids, of which there are plenty to be found in literature, including the references mentioned here which also discuss examples not admitting flat connections.
-Following \cite{Fischer:2401.05966}, there are however LABs found to be in anchored vector bundles, Poisson geometry and so on, on which the common literature may not yet have been focused.
-For this one makes use of the uniqueness of the transverse structure.
+\begin{examples}{Atiyah sequences producing sandglasses along $\Phi$}{AtiyahAction} Given an ordinary short exact sequence of Lie algebroids with $E$ as kernel, naturally coming with strict 0-adjustments (recall \ref{ex:BLAsasExample}), assume that the BLA $E$ acts on a manifold $N$ along a submersion $\Phi \colon N \to M$.
+Then it produces a sandglass sequence as in \ref{ex:Pullback} for which $\Phi^!K$ is in general non-trivial, and $\Phi^*E$ is a Lie algebroid which is in general not a BLA.